Spanish journalist, photographer kidnapped in Syria

 "Today we appeal to the Syrian people and all armed groups to help release Javier and Ricardo who have always been committed to show the human face and suffering of the Syrian people during these very difficult times," she said.

-The pair are veteran journalists who have covered the Syrian conflict since its beginning and have traveled to the region around 10 times.
+The pair are veteran journalists who have covered the Syrian conflict since its beginning and have travelled to the region around 10 times.

 55 journalists have been killed and 30 are still missing in Syria, according to the New York-based Committee to Protect Journalists, making the 2 1/2 year-old crisis the most dangerous place in the world for media workers.